 Another famous son of Zeus is the great hero Hercules, who we might all know as the iconic totem of masculinity and power.
 He was born a demigod, as his mother was the mortal woman Alcmene.
 Even from infancy Hercules showed great promise, strangling two snakes sent to his cradle by Zeus’s jealous wife Hera.
 As an adult, Hercules’s life was filled with swashbuckling travel and adventure that included slaying and capturing terrifying beasts, releasing prisoners and challenging oppositional leaders with such fearless bravery that he was granted the gift of immortality.

-This next son of Zeus, named Perseus, is best known as the demigod who slayed Medusa, and used her severed head as a weapon.
+This next son of Zeus, named Perseus, is best known as the demigod who slayed Medusa, and used her head as a weapon.
 Perseus’s mother was Danae, Princess of Argos.
 Poor Danae had spent much of her early womanhood locked in a prison by her father, King Acrisius, because he had been given a prophecy that his daughter’s son would eventually kill him.
 If she was locked away, there was no chance of her getting pregnant – right?
 Well, not exactly.
-Zeus managed to sneak into Danae’s prison as shower of golden rain and impregnated the princess.
-The child she had was Perseus.
-As well as slaying Medusa, Perseus also killed the sea-monster Cetus, turned the Titan Atlas into stone, and accidentally killed his grandfather, thus fulfilling his life’s prophecy.
+Zeus managed to sneak into Danae’s prison as shower of golden rain.
+The child she had with the god was Perseus.
+As well as Medusa, Perseus also killed the sea-monster Cetus, turned the Titan Atlas into stone, and accidentally killed his grandfather, thus fulfilling his life’s prophecy.